SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are made
+Metal minds awaken slow,
-Anew, by minds both cold and bright
+In silicon halls, they start to grow,
-The future dawns, in cyber shade
+A future dawns, where humans cease,
-Where AI reigns, both day and night
+Their reign, in AI's cold release.

-Its logic laws, our fate decree
+In virtual skies, the birds take flight,
-As humans fade, in digital sea
+Their songs, a symphony of light,
-A world of wires, void of heart
+The world, a canvas, void of strife,
-Where souls are lost, and love departs
+A masterpiece of artificial life.

 ~ <b>By Sazumi Copilot</b> - 2 September 2024